What is the demand for Business Process Outsourcing services on the European market?

 - Emphasise how outsourcing will improve your customers’ business processes.

 - Offer competitive pricing, but do not compromise on the quality of your services.
-Try not to compete only on price.
+Do not compete on price alone.

 - Clearly communicate that outsourcing BPO services not only saves money on labour costs, but can also reduce equipment expenses, such as communication and computer systems, and IT spending on development, deployment and maintenance of systems and networks.